Vehicle standards for vintage vehicles

 Vintage trucks used for commercial purposes require annual testing.

 A vintage agricultural tractor is defined as ‘a tractor that is over 30 years old’.

-Yes, if they are rated at greater than 40km/h and being used for commercial purposes.
+No, unless they are are rated at greater than 40 km /h and being used for commercial purposes.

 You will need to contact your local motor tax office.